 "It's hundreds," he said.
 "I mean, it starts in the hundreds before noon and we just keep going up."

-Weekends and holidays are particularly busy, but even on a mid-morning Monday, multiple people sat in Weedology's lobby wait for their numbers to be called.
+Weekends and holidays are particularly busy, but even on a mid-morning Monday, multiple people sat in Weedology's lobby waiting for their numbers to be called.

 Although visitors to the dispensary are required to show their ID and sign in, Lantz said they do not keep official statistics on what percentage of Weedology's customers are from Idaho.